DevExpress-Examples/how-to-add-a-custom-legend-item-to-a-legend-t377606/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T377606)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# How to: Add a Custom Legend Item to a Legend
+# Chart for WPF - Add a Custom Legend Item to a Legend

 This example demonstrates how to add a custom legend item to a legend.